Share This Page:

 Target Races in Florida

-Our primary objectives in Florida are to flip the governorship and win four to five competitive U.S. House races, pending the results of redistricting.
+Our primary objectives in Florida are to flip the governorship and win at least one competitive U.S. House race in FL-02.

 What's at stake